GSAero/UEProjectPackager/README.md

 ## Usage

-Run the desired bat-file and wait for the package to finish.
+Run the desired batch file and wait for the package to finish.

 ## Misc